-The overall return on the Scheme's investment assets, including the LDI portfolio, for 2023 was 5.9%
+The overall return on the Scheme's investment assets, including the LDI portfolios, for 2023 was 5.32%

-Fears that inflation and associated tightening in monetary policy could prompt a recession plagued markets for much of the year.
-However, a slowing in the rate of inflation and signs that short-term interest rates had peaked prompted vigorous recovery in developed market equities and the equity pool in the (CEIFP) recorded gains of 7.2% in the final quarter of 2023 and was up 14.3% over the previous year.
+Fears that inflation and the associated tightening in monetary policy could prompt a recession plagued markets for much of the year.
+However, a slowing in the rate of inflation and signs that short-term interest rates had peaked prompted vigorous recovery in developed market equities and the equity pool in the (CEIFP) was up 14.3% over the previous year.

-The impact of rising inflation, higher short-term rates and the crisis in confidence sparked by the UK mini fiscal statement in September, is most readily seen in the negative annual return on the Gilts and LDI accounts, albeit posting a strong recovery towards the end of 2023.
+The impact of rising inflation, higher short-term rates and the crisis in confidence sparked by the UK mini fiscal statement in September 2022, is most readily seen in the negative annual return on the Gilts and LDI accounts, albeit posting a strong recovery towards the end of 2023.

-The global and UK developments outlined above also raised concern in the credit markets, and the rise in yields combined with a widening in credit spreads weighing on the listed credit pool for much of the year, before signs of a peak in short term rates and hopes that the US Federal Reserve would be able to engineer a soft-landing in the US and global economies saw a fall in yields and a sharp contraction in credit spreads, causing strong gains in the listed credit portfolio pool (of 10.8%).
+The global and UK macro-economic developments outlined above also raised concern in the credit markets, and a rise in yields combined with a widening in credit spreads weighed on the listed credit pool for much of the year, before signs short-term interest rates had peaked and hopes that the US Federal Reserve would be able to avoid a recession and engineer a 'soft-landing' in the US and global economies saw a fall in yields and a sharp contraction in credit spreads.
+This caused strong gains in the listed credit portfolio pool (of 10.8%) over the previous year.

-The property and private equity portfolios came under pressure in 2023 (falling by 6.7% and 7.0%) but the diversified income pool fared better (6.2%) supported by gains in our emerging market debt portfolio (15.1%) and infrastructure funds (5.2%) outweighing declines in our private debt and alternative income producing assets.
+The property and private equity portfolios came under pressure in 2023 (falling by 6.7% and 7.0%) but the diversified income pool fared better (6.2%), supported by gains in the emerging market debt portfolio (15.1%) and infrastructure funds (5.2%) outweighing declines in the private debt and alternative income producing assets.